KLM: Early years

 In 1930, KLM carried 15,143 passengers.
 The Douglas DC-2 was introduced on the Batavia service in 1934.
 The first experimental transatlantic KLM flight was between Amsterdam and Curaçao in December 1934 using the Fokker F.XVIII "Snip".

+In July 1935 the KLM had three major international passenger flight crashes in one week.
+The "Kwikstaart" crashed in Amsterdam on 14 July, the "Maraboe" in Bushir and on 20 July and the “Gaai” crashed in San Giacomo.
+The week of 14 to 20 July 1935 is known as the "black week".
+In these three crashes KLM lost three airplanes and lost crew in two crashes.
+With an earlierer crash in April of the "Leeuwerik", KLM had lost in 1935 around 15% of its pilots.
+As a result there was a shortage of crew members and airplanes.
+The Amsterdam—Milan flight service was as a result taken over by Deutsche Lufthansa.

 The first of the airline's Douglas DC-3 aircraft were delivered in 1936; these replaced the DC-2s on the service via Batavia to Sydney.
-KLM was the first airline to serve Manchester's new Ringway airport, starting June 1938.
+KLM was the first airline to serve Manchester's new Ringway airport, starting in June 1938.
 KLM was the only civilian airline to receive the Douglas DC-5; the airline used two of them in the West Indies and sold two to the East Indies government, and is thus the only airline to have operated all Douglas 'DC' models other than the DC-1.

 Second World War

-The outbreak of the Second World War in September 1939 restricted KLM's operations, with flights over France and Germany prohibited, and many of its aircraft painted in over-all orange to limit the potential for confusion with military aircraft.
+The outbreak of the Second World War in September 1939 restricted KLM's operations, with flights over France and Germany prohibited, and many of its aircraft painted in overall orange to limit the potential for confusion with military aircraft.
 European routes were limited to services to Scandinavia, Belgium and the UK, with flights to Lisbon (bypassing both British and French airspace) starting in April 1940.

 When Germany invaded the Netherlands on 10 May 1940, several KLM aircraft—mostly DC-3s and a few DC-2s—were en route to or from the Far East, or were operating services in Europe.
 Five DC-3s and one DC-2 were taken to Britain.
 During the war, these aircraft and crew members flew scheduled passenger flights between Bristol and Lisbon under BOAC flight numbers and registration.